 So these last few days have been pretty bad.
 I am not usually one to complain, and I've always had a bias against younger people who constantly complain.
 This attitude no doubt came from all the AA people I saw over the years who went on disability, or who constantly took painkillers, or meds, or whatever... and who, in my mind, simply didn't want to work; I took their complaints as excuses fabricated because they didn't have it in them to get their shit together.
 They exemplified a culture of victimhood, and I silently judged.

 Now, I know not everyone was doing this; some people did (and still do) have legit ailments.
-But most were not as bad off as the claimed.
+But

 Now, I am in the unenviable position of basically feeling like shit nearly all the time.